 Around The House

-The Power Brush also does a solid job at removing pet hair from carpets and sofas, as the rotating bristles agitate fibres to remove more hair.
+When you need more cleaning performance, the Power Brush does a solid job at removing pet hair from carpets and sofas, as the rotating bristles agitate fibres to remove more hair.
 The strong suction power (for a handheld) also allows the vacuum to pickup dirt, dust, and other debris from hard surfaces – and even between floorboards.

 If you’re tired of lugging a heavy vacuum up and down your staircase, then the Multi is a great choice.